RoMa: A lightweight library to deal with 3D rotations in PyTorch.

 RoMa is implemented with numerical precision in mind, e.g. with a special handling of small angle rotation vectors or through the choice of appropriate algorithms.

-RoMa aims to be easy-to-use with a simple syntax, and supports of an arbitrary number of batch dimensions to let its users focus on their applications.
+RoMa aims to be easy-to-use with a simple syntax, and support for an arbitrary number of batch dimensions to let users focus on their applications.

 API Documentation